ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

   - You can also look at the network settings received by your Windows 10 VM, which at this point are from VMware's internal router.
 * Use `cis527<your eID>.cs.ksu.edu` as the domain name.
 (Example: `cis527russfeld.cs.ksu.edu`)
 * For the dynamic IP range, use IPs ending in `.100`-`.250` in your network.
-* For DNS servers, enter the IP address of your Ubuntu 20.04 VM labelled **SERVER** ending in `.41`.
+* For DNS servers, enter the **IP address** of your Ubuntu 20.04 VM labelled **SERVER** ending in `.41`.
 This will direct all DHCP clients to use the DNS server configured in Task 3.
+  - Do not use the domain name of your DNS server in your DHCP config file.
+While it _can_ work, it depends on your DNS server being properly configured in Task 3.
   - Alternatively, for testing if your DNS server is not working properly, you can use one of the other DNS options given above in Task 2.
 However, you must be using the DNS server from Task 3 when graded for full credit.

 {{% notice tip %}}